SsenfumaGodfrey/Fong-Fing-Performance-Analysis/README.md

  ## Caveat and Assumptions
-   We assume the provided dataset is accurate and complete.
-This analysis assumes that historical data between december 2024 and june 2025 is a reliable predictor of future performance.
+   The dataset provided is accurate and complete.
+This analysis is between december 2024 and june 2025 is not  a reliable predictor of future performance.
-   We assume there are no significant measurement errors in the data collection process.
+  There are some significant measurement errors in the data collection process.
-   Caveat, The data is based on a small sample size, so the results may not be statistically significant.
+  The data is based on a small sample size, so the results may not be statistically significant.

  ## Recommendations
  The most critical finding is the dramatic drop in shipments and revenue from April to June 2025.